CCI-MOC/openshift-acct-mgt/README.md

         oc create project <project-name>

     3) Add a user to a project with a given role.
-Here the role may be one of 'admin', 'member' or 'reader'.
 In OpenShift, these roles are 'admin', 'edit', 'view' respectively.

         a) API call:

-            get [cluster url]/users/<user-name>/projects/<project-name>/roles/<admin|member|reader>
+            get [cluster url]/users/<user-name>/projects/<project-name>/roles/<admin|edit|view>

         b) Equivalent command line commands: